Skip to main content

 Hi {{customer_first_name}},

 Just following up on our email from a few days ago.
-If you have 2 minutes, we'd love to hear your thoughts on [Product Name].

 Your feedback helps other customers shop with confidence.